Use the Containers window

 View logs

 The Logs tab shows the results of the docker logs command.
 By default, the tab shows stdout and stderr streams on a container, but you can configure the output.
 For details, see Docker logging.
-By default, the Logs tab streams the logs, but you can disable that by choosing the Stop button on the tab.
+By default, the Logs tab streams the logs, but you can pause that by choosing the Stream button on the tab.
+If you select Stream again, the streaming resumes from where it left off.

 Screenshot of Logs tab in Containers window.